elsonrodriguez/harbormaster/README.md

 ## Provision Harbormaster

-Once attached to a server and set as the primary boot device, the image will provision a Cobbler server.
+Once attached to a server and set as the primary boot device, the image will provision a Cobbler server named harbormaster.

-Once provisioning is finished, you can now build out your cluster.
+Once provisioning is finished, you can now build out your Kubernetes cluster.

 ## Provision Kubernetes Cluster

 Provision your Kubernetes cluster by booting machines via PXE.
 It is best if you turn on one machine and wait for it to finish, this first machine will automatically be provisioned as a Master.

-All machines after that will be provisioned as nodes.
+All machines after that will be provisioned as Nodes.